Q: What adhesives are you recommending to bond MFCs to a structure?

-Q: What type of force is a standard MFC generating, displacement?
+Q: What amount of force is a standard MFC generating, displacement?

 The M8557P1 is generating about 900N blocking force and ~150µm displacement (free strain).

-Q: Can the MFC operated at frequencies higher than 10kHz?
+Q: Can the MFC be operated at frequencies higher than 10kHz?

 Yes.
 The published 10kHz is in general the upper limit of operating the MFC as an actuator using a high electric field (i.e. voltages in excess of one third of the maximum operating voltage).
 Piezo ceramic can operate at much higher frequencies of up to 10-20 MHz.